 In the following four tables, I present a collection of integrals and integral functions that are of common use in Statistics.
 The values for the Beta function have been calculated by a code of mine that uses – as a recursive function – another code that I wrote for the calculation of the Gamma Function (see the related blog post).
 Below these tables, you find a representation of the Beta function, plotted by my code.
 I have demonstrated each one of these results and these calculations will be included in an upcoming book.

-Many of my readers are probably aware of the attempts that are currently being made to mathematically simulate energy metabolism of ME/CFS patients, integrating metabolic data with genetic data.
+Many of my readers are probably aware of the attempts that are currently being made to mathematically simulate the energy metabolism of ME/CFS patients, integrating metabolic data with genetic data.
 In particular, dr. Robert Phair has developed a mathematical model of the main metabolic pathways involved in energy conversion, from energy stored in the chemical bonds of big molecules like glucose, fatty acids, and amino acids, to energy stored in adenosine triphosphate (ATP), ready to use.
 Phair, who is an engineer, determined the differential equations that rule this huge amount of chemical reactions and adapted them to the genetic profile found in ME/CFS patients.
 Genetic data are the result of the analysis of the exomes of more than 40 patients (I am among them).
 He found, in particular, that the enzyme ATP synthase (one step of the mitochondrial electron transport chain, called complex V) presents a damaging variant that is found in less than 30% of healthy controls while being detected in more than 60% of ME/CFS patients.
 He found other enzymes (I don’t know their exact number) of energy metabolism meeting these same criteria.
 Setting a reduced activity for these enzymes in his mathematical model, he found that, after particularly stressing events (such as infections), ME/CFS patients metabolism can fall into a low-energy state without being able to escape from it (this theory has been called the “metabolic trap hypothesis”) (R, R, R).
 Phair’s hypothesis is currently being experimentally tested and has not been published yet, but some years ago two physicists published an interesting mathematical model of energy metabolism during and after exercise, in ME/CFS patients compared to healthy controls (Lengert N. et Drossel B. 2015).
 In what follows I will describe this model and its predictions and we will also see how these differential equations look like.

 Metabolic pathways that have been analyzed

-The model by Lengert and Drossel extends two previously published systems of differential equations that describe the behavior of glycolysis, Krebs cycle (hugely simplified as a single reaction!), mitochondrial electron transport chain (described in detail), creatine kinase system, and of conversion of adenosine diphosphate (ADP) in ATP, in skeletal muscles (Korzeniewski B. et Zoladz JA.
+The model by Lengert and Drossel extends two previously published systems of differential equations that describe the behaviour of glycolysis, Krebs cycle (hugely simplified as a single reaction!), mitochondrial electron transport chain (described in detail), creatine kinase system, and of conversion of adenosine diphosphate (ADP) in ATP, in skeletal muscles (Korzeniewski B. et Zoladz JA.
 2001), (Korzeniewski B. et Liguzinski P. 2004).
 They added equations for lactate accumulation and efflux out of the cell, for de novo synthesis of inosine monophosphate (IMP) during recovery, for degradation of adenosine monophosphate (AMP) into IMP, for degradation of IMP to inosine and hypoxanthine.
 All the pathways involved are collected in figure 1.
 These reactions are described by 15 differential equations and the solution is a set of 15 functions of time that represent the concentration of the main metabolites involved (such as lactate, pyruvate, ATP etc).
 Let’s now take a closer look at one of these equations and at the general structure of the whole system of equations.

 Figure 1.
 This is a schematic representation of the metabolic pathways described by the mathematical model developed by Lengert and Drossel.
 In detail: cytosolic synthesis and degradation of ADP, AMP and IMP (left), protein kinase pathway and glycolysis (centre), electron transport chain and TCA cycle (right).
 From Lengert N. et Drossel B. 2015.